 Patient self-administration and administration by a caregiver may benefit from training by a healthcare professional.
-Training should aim to demonstrate to those patients and caregivers how to measure the dose using the prefilled syringe, and the focus should be on ensuring that a patient or caregiver can successfully perform all of the steps in the Instructions for Use of ZARXIO prefilled syringe with BD UltraSafe Passive® Needle Guard.
-If a patient or caregiver is not able to demonstrate that they can measure the dose and administer the product successfully, you should consider whether the patient is an appropriate candidate for self-administration of ZARXIO [see Instructions for Use].
+Training should aim to demonstrate to those patients and caregivers how to measure the dose using the prefilled syringe, and the focus should be on ensuring that a patient or caregiver can successfully perform all of the steps in the Instructions for Use of NIVESTYM prefilled syringe with BD UltraSafe PlusTM Passive Needle Guard.
+If a patient or caregiver is not able to demonstrate that they can measure the dose and administer the product successfully, you should consider whether the patient is an appropriate candidate for self-administration of NIVESTYM [see Instructions for Use].

-ZARXIO prefilled syringe with BD UltraSafe Passive® Needle Guard is not designed to allow for direct administration of doses of less than 0.3 mL (180 mcg).
+NIVESTYM prefilled syringe with BD UltraSafe Plus[TM] Passive Needle Guard is not designed to allow for direct administration of doses of less than 0.3 mL (180 mcg).
 The spring-mechanism of the needle guard apparatus affixed to the prefilled syringe interferes with the visibility of the graduation markings on the syringe barrel corresponding to 0.1 mL and 0.2 mL.
-The visibility of these markings is necessary to accurately measure doses of ZARXIO less than 0.3 mL (180 mcg) for direct administration to patients.
+The visibility of these markings is necessary to accurately measure doses of NIVESTYM less than 0.3 mL (180 mcg) for direct administration.
 Thus, the direct administration to patients requiring doses of less than 0.3 mL (180 mcg) is not recommended due to the potential for dosing errors.
+For direct administration of doses less than 0.3 mL (180 mcg) use NIVESTYM single-dose vial.

-ZARXIO is supplied in single-dose prefilled syringes (for subcutaneous use) [see Dosage Forms and Strengths (3)].
-Prior to use, remove the prefilled syringe from the refrigerator and allow ZARXIO to reach room temperature for a minimum of 30 minutes and a maximum of 24 hours.
-Discard any prefilled syringe left at room temperature for greater than 24 hours.
-Visually inspect ZARXIO for particulate matter and discoloration prior to administration (the solution is clear and colorless to slightly yellowish).
-Do not administer ZARXIO if particulates or discoloration are observed.
+NIVESTYM is supplied in single-dose vials (for subcutaneous use or intravenous infusion) and single-dose prefilled syringes (for subcutaneous use) [see Dosage Forms and Strengths (3)].
+Prior to use, remove the vial or prefilled syringe from the refrigerator and allow NIVESTYM to reach room temperature for a minimum of 30 minutes and a maximum of 24 hours.
+Discard any vial or prefilled syringe left at room temperature for greater than 24 hours.
+Visually inspect NIVESTYM for particulate matter and discoloration prior to administration (the solution is clear and colorless).
+Do not administer NIVESTYM if particulates or discoloration are observed.

-Discard unused portion of ZARXIO in prefilled syringes.
+Discard unused portion of NIVESTYM in vials or prefilled syringes; do not re-enter the vial.
 Do not save unused drug for later administration.